mmatschiner/tutorials/getting_started.md

 <a name="copy_pasting"></a>
 ## Copying and pasting commands

 After you've navigated to the tutorial directory with the console program, it should be possible to execute all commands that are mentioned in the tutorial instructions exactly as they are specified.
 All one-line commands can be copied from the instructions and pasted into the console window, but care should be taken not to include whitespace symbols before the first letter or after the last letter of the command.
+Sometimes, it is not evident from the text selection that is used for copying, but whitespace nevertheless appears after the last letter copied to the command line (recognizable as a space between the last letter and the cursor); in that case, the whitespace on the command line should be deleted before executing the command.

 For multi-line commands, however, it is safer to copy and paste each line individually, and hit the Enter key each time a line has been copied (again, whitespace before and after the first and last letters of the line should not be copied).

 * Try to copy and paste this command into the console window, and then execute it: